 We understand that finding the funding to deal with family disputes can be difficult.
 Please contact us to discuss the best way of funding our work for you.

-We offer a free initial telephone discussion and fixed fees may be available upon request.
+We offer a fixed fee initial appointment upon request.

 It is a sad fact of life that relationships come to an end.